The rat squealed as I forced another drop of Halo American Red e-liquid into its mouth.

 The skin acts as an effective barrier to nicotine, but the longer you leave nicotine on your skin the more will be absorbed, so it’s obviously important to clean spills quickly.

-However, it is likely to take a large quantity of eliquid exposure for there to be any risks of nicotine poisoning (so don’t paint your peach tree with it!)
+With this in mind, it is likely to take a large quantity of e-liquid exposure – left there for a long time – for there to be any risks of nicotine poisoning.
+Just don’t paint your peach tree with it!

 Nicotine – It’s Not All Bad

 Whatever the lethal dose of nicotine, it needs to be treated with respect.
 But it’s not all bad.